lukehorvat/eternal-lands.js/README.md

 Class representing a client that connects to the EL server via a WebSocket.

-This client works both in a Node.js environment _and_ in a web browser.
+This client works both in Node.js _and_ in web browsers.

 It has the exact same methods and properties as a [TcpSocketClient](#tcpsocketclient), so I won't bother listing them all again here.
 The only difference is the options passed to the constructor, detailed below.